JessanyKaline/form-react-express/README.md

    - If the email already exists in the database, the user should be notified that the email is taken.

 3. **CEP:**
-   - The CEP field must contain only numbers and be formatted as `XXXXX-XXX`.
+   - The CEP field must contain only numbers and be formatted as `XXXXXXXX`.

 ### **Optional Features:**